omidnowrouzi-p2/bitrise-step-azure-devops-pr-status/README.md

-# Azure DevOps status
+# Azure DevOps PR status

-Update commit status for Azure DevOps repositories
+Update PR status for Azure DevOps repositories

+## NOTE

+This is a fork of the original [Azure Devops status ](https://github.com/mediusoft/bitrise-step-azure-devops-status)step by mediusoft, that instead updates PR status.

 ## How to use this Step